 Get Out of This World

 Transport your guests through space and time with an out-of-this-world-themed Halloween party.
-Encourage attendees to dress as space-traveling astronauts or as intergalactic aliens (we vote for E.T. or Stitch from Lilo & Stitch) decked out in neon and glitter.
-You can whip up otherworldly cocktails inspired by mixologists at The Drawing Room in Knoxville, Tennessee and Accomplice in Los Angeles; serve space-inspired bites like rice crispy "asteroids" or solar system cupcakes, and decorate your home with glowing lights to mimic the star-speckled night sky.
+Encourage attendees to dress as astronauts or as intergalactic aliens (we vote for E.T. or Stitch from Lilo & Stitch) decked out in neon and glitter.
+You can whip up some worldly cocktails inspired by mixologists at The Drawing Room in Knoxville, Tennessee, and Accomplice in Los Angeles; serve space-inspired bites like rice crispy "asteroids" or solar system cupcakes, and decorate your home with glowing lights to mimic the star-speckled night sky.

 Create Your Own Haunted House